abap2UI5/docs/docs/addons/srtti.md

 ```

 #### Generic Data Reference (local type)
-Typed at runtime with local types; this only works with S-RTTI:
+Data typed at runtime with local types; this only works with S-RTTI:
 ```abap
 CLASS z2ui5_cl_app DEFINITION PUBLIC.